 And if I wanted to convince someone that I was God, I wouldn’t start with my family.
 The people who know me best, know me at my worst.
 My wife knows I’m not worth worshipping.

 When I was a kid I was a huge Atlanta Braves fan.
-I loved a this one player (who will rename unnamed so not to slander him.)
+I loved this one player (who will rename unnamed so as not to slander him.)
 I practically worshipped him.
 I had his jersey, his posters, watched every game, wanted to be just like him.
 My dad made me the happiest kid alive and took me to Atlanta for a game.
-We waited for 2 hours afterwards so I could get his autograph after he came out of the locker room.
+We waited for 2 hours afterward so I could get his autograph after he came out of the locker room.
 I’ll never forget him cussing at me, demanding I get out of his way.
 From afar, he looked perfect, but as I got closer, I no longer was a fan.

 But the people who knew Jesus best chose to worship him.
 They must have seen that he was actually who he claimed to be.
-They must have seen a tenderness and power combined, truth and love manifested in one person.
+They must have seen tenderness and power combined, truth and love manifested in one person.
 Would you ever worship someone as God if you didn’t think they were perfect?
 The disciples began to realize that they were looking at the very being of God in the form of a man.
 Maybe they thought, ‘As insane as it must be, all alternatives are even crazier.
 This must be ‘God With Us.’

 And their conviction was so strong they died for what they believed.